-- Collaboration with an external partner - Defining a project scope.
+- Cross professional collaboration - Defining a project scope.

 - their own role as animators in relation to defining a project scope - other educations and students within the creative field.

 - collaboratively define a project scope, incl. predicting level of difficulty and time estimations for tasks - structure a workflow for an animation production with other students - make a work agreement internally in the team.